Abstract Expressionism

 Lucio Fontana, Concetto spaziale, La Luna a Venezia, (Spatial Concept, Venice Moon), 1961, Peggy Guggenheim Collection, Venice, Italy.
 Fondazione Lucio Fontana.

-Fontana was invited to participate in an exhibition together with such artists as Jean Dubuffet, Mark Rothko, Sam Francis, entitled Art and Contemplation.
-He decided to focus on the contemplation of the magical city of Venice.
-Trying to reproduce the Venetian sky, the lagoon, and the Baroque whorls and mosaics of Venetian churches, he covered multiple canvases with thick paint which he subsequently manipulated with his fingers and various tools to make furrows and vortices alluding to the sensual richness of the city.
-He even scattered bits and pieces of Murano glass on the canvas (check out the first photo of the article) to express the luminosity and color of the centuries-old Venetian glassmaking practice.
+Fontana was invited to collaborate in an exhibition alongside artists such as Jean Dubuffet, Mark Rothko, and Sam Francis titled Art and Contemplation.
+He decided to focus on reimagining the magic of Venice.
+In an attempt to depict the Venetian sky, the lagoon, and the Baroque whorls and mosaics of Venetian churches, Fontana covered multiple canvases with thick paint, which he subsequently manipulated with his fingers and other tools to make furrows and vortices alluding to the sensual richness of the city.
+He even scattered bits and pieces of Murano glass on the canvas (see the first photo) to express the luminosity and color of the centuries-old Venetian glassmaking practice.

 Golden mosaics and Blue skies